kasparpalgi/capacitor-ssid/README.md

        <string>hotspot-configuration</string>
    </array>

-4. Important Notes:
+## Important Notes

    - On Android 10+ (API 29+), you need location permissions to access SSID
    - On iOS 14+, apps need special entitlements from Apple for SSID access
    - For production apps, you might need to request these entitlements from Apple
-   - Test thoroughly on real devices, not simulators
+   - Test thoroughly on real devices, not simulators before production use

-5. Alternative for development/testing:
-   If you have issues with permissions/entitlements, you can modify the plugin to return a mock SSID in development mode.
-*/